What is the Difference Between Mission, Vision, Purpose & Values?

 There is, however, often confusion about what these terms mean because they are often used in different contexts and, therefore, take on different meanings and even the same meaning in some cases.

 The confusion about the meaning of business terms such as vision, mission, purpose and values occurs because they are often used in different contexts.
 As a result they take on different meanings and even the same meaning in some cases.

 Much of this confusion can be avoided if these terms are clearly defined and agreed within the organisation.

 This short article summarises the meanings of each of these terms to ensure that everyone is on the ‘same page’ as the organisation moves forward.

 A Mission statement describes what an organisation does and for whom in an inspirational way.
 It should be based on the organisation’s strategy, setting out its aims, philosophy and values .
 The mission should describe what business the organisation is in (and what it isn’t) both now and in the future.
 It basically answers the question “what do we do?”

 The vision statement describes the organisations desired future state.
 It is what the organisations executives envision the future of your organisation to be at some pre-defined point in the future.
 For example, where will the organisation be in five years and beyond.
 It should serve as a guiding beacon that describes what the organisation aspires to be.
 It answers the question “Where do we want to go?”

 Purpose should answer the question “why do we do what we do?” or “why do we exist?”.
-The answer to this question should go beyond profit margins and internal benefits and look toward the long-term effect you want to have on your staff, your customers, your markets, your stakeholders, your community and the environment.
-In other words, it should explain how people will benefit from your existence.
+The answer to this question should go beyond profit margins and internal benefits and looks towards the long-term effect you want to have on your people, your customers, your markets, your stakeholders, your community and the environment.
+In other words, it should explain how people will benefit from your organisations existence.